Arka-cell/golang-ipfs-test/README.md

 ### Dependencies:
 Setup your database with Docker:
 <ol>
-    <li>Populate your .env file with your environment variables.
+    <li>Populate your .env file with your environment variables or leave it as it is.
     <li>Run `docker-compose up`.
-This will create a database for you with MySQL and will automatically create a table called messages to serialize into JSON as well as seed it with dummy data.
+This will create a database for you with MySQL and will automatically create a table called messages to serialize into JSON as well as seed it with some dummy data.
 </ol>
 Install IPFS:
 <ol>